-The conference theme this year is AI and Urban Analytics.
-In recent years, AI has re-emerged as the hot topic in science and technology.
-This new form of AI, built around a number of key enabling technologies, is beginning to see applications across the geospatial sciences.
-In particular, these technologies show rich promise in urban analytics, due to their potential to model nonlinear and hidden process, structure and interactions of urban systems.
-However, AI technologies are not without risk, and pose many questions related to ethics, policy, interpretability and inference.
-In addressing the theme of AI and Urban Analytics, GISRUK 2020 aims to bring together the best research in AI in the geospatial community, and provide a forum for discussing how AI could and should be used in the future.
-While AI and Urban Analytics is the main theme, we also encourage submissions that cut across the themes and propose alternative approaches.
+The conference theme this year is Artificial Intelligence (AI) and Urban Analytics.
+In recent years, AI has re-emerged as a hot topic in science and technology and is beginning to see applications across the geospatial sciences, notably in urban analytics.
+In addressing this theme, GISRUK 2020 aims to bring together the best research in AI in the geospatial community and provide a forum for discussing how AI could and should be used in the future.

 - Urban Analytics and Smart Cities